![]() Amsterdam to Brussels by train:

 -

-You can also buy Amsterdam-Brussels tickets at www.thetrainline.com, in €, £ or $, overseas credit cards no problem, small booking fee, and as it sells tickets for multiple operators you can keep all (or most) of your European train bookings together in one place.
-About Thetrainline.
+You can also buy at Omio.com, in €, £ or $, overseas credit cards no problem, small booking fee.

 -

-Tip: I'll say it again: Although it looks like you're booking a specific departure, regular full-price tickets for the Brussels-Amsterdam IC trains are good for any IC train that day, not just the one you book.
-So you can take whichever one you like on that day.
+Tip: I'll say it again: Although it looks like you're booking a specific departure, full-flex tickets for the Brussels-Amsterdam ECD trains are good for any ECD train that day, not just the one you book, no reservation necessary or possible.
+You can take whichever one you like on that day.

 -